AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-workspaces.md

 ---
 title: Create workspaces
 description: A workspace is a collection of operational record types and taxonomies used by a team and represents the team's work lifecycle.
 You can fully customize workspaces in Maestro.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 5c49cf0f-f9a3-42a6-bcbe-59730f9642d5
 ---
 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

 # Create workspaces